macalbert/envilder/README.md

 - 🔒 Fetch parameters securely from AWS SSM Parameter Store.
 - ⚡ Automatically generates a `.env` file with specified parameters.
-- 🛡️ Handles both encrypted and unencrypted SSM parameters.
+- 🛡️ Handles encrypted (currently only supported) SSM parameters.
 - 🪶 Lightweight and simple to use.

 ## Prerequisites